SaraVieira/melee/README.md

 * Cache.
 If it can be cached, then is cached.
 You can see that in the `.tmp` folder
 * DLL Support.
 All vendors are split in a DLL bundle.

+## Configuration Files

+Configuration is loaded with [node-config](https://github.com/lorenwest/node-config).
+Which means that you should read its documentation.

+However the tl;dr version is this:

+Configuration files are loaded according to the `NODE_ENV` variable, has is usual with nodejs apps.

+However, since our stack uses the `ENVIRONMENT` variable to let applications know the current environment.
+We must tell the server that `NODE_ENV=${ENVIRONMENT}`.
+This is taken care in the Docker image.

+If no environment is known, then the `default.js` file is used, this is also our "master" configuration file.

+You should also be aware that configuration files cascade, which means that you only have to override the default properties on a per environment basis.

 ## Notes